5and5/BO1-StratTester/README.md

 - Open doors on start (this tries to keep some common high-round doors closed, so you can leave this on unless you're testing a certain strategy that requires a more unique door setup)
 - Destroy all barriers on spawn
 - Give weapons needed to perform a high-round game (typically the wonder-weapon, tactical grenade, and other weapons typically used in a high round game).
+- Show average amount of zombies killed by each Wunderwaffe shot (Der Riese only)

 ### Map Options
 - Set specific windows on Five